 - Ostomy supplies: Ask what ostomy supplies you will need and how to get them.

-- Work: Your primary healthcare provider will tell you when you can go back to work.
+- Work: Your healthcare provider will tell you when you can go back to work.
 You may need special support to prevent a hernia if you do heavy labor, such as lifting or digging.
 You may need an ostomy belt over the pouch to keep it in place if you are very active.

 - Activity: Ask about the best exercise plan for you.
-Talk to your primary healthcare provider before you play contact sports.
+Talk to your healthcare provider before you play contact sports.
 You may need to wear a special support or a colostomy cover to protect your stoma.
 Empty your pouch before you play sports or have sex.

 - Bathing or swimming: You can bathe with or without your pouch.
 Always wear your pouch when you swim.
 Empty your pouch before you swim.
 Use waterproof tape over the edges of your skin barrier.